mstksg/inCode/copy/entries/machines-2.md

     things up into as many primitives as possible; always try to avoid keeping every part of your state in one giant `autoFold` parameter.

-    *   *Rolling average*: You should be able to do this with just `autoFold`, the right proc block.
+    *   *Rolling average*: You should be able to do this with just `autoFold` and the right proc block.
 You can even do it with straight up composition, but it's a bit less clean.

-    *   *onFor*: You should be able to do this with just `summer` (or something equivalent) and some nice proc routing, with if/then/elses.
+    *   *onFor*: You should be able to do this with `settableAuto` (or something like that), and some nice proc routing with if/then/elses.

-    *   *autoMap*: This should also be doable with `autoFold`; although there isn't much state to separate out.
+    *   *autoMap*: This should also be doable with `autoFold`; although there isn't much state to separate out, so this example isn't as interesting.
 It might be more fun to use this one as a component of a larger `Auto`, and see what you can use it for!